malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 There are a range of parameters which can be used to identify local structure within a simulation.
-In the field of self assembly @Keys2011 describe six;
+In the field of self assembly @Keys2011 describe six main descriptors;
 Point matching,
 shape histogram,
 shape distributions,
 harmonic descriptors,
 shape context, and
-lightfield descriptor.
+lightfield descriptor
+noting there are a range of other possible descriptors.
 Describing the similarity of one structure to another can require one, or many of these parameters.
-For simulations of atomic particles there are a range of order parameters making use of the above descriptions, the Steinhardt bond order parameters, [@Steinhardt1983] Bond Angle Analysis, and [@Ackland2006]
+For simulations of atomic particles there are a range of order parameters making use of the above descriptions;
+the radial distribution function is a shape distribution, the Steinhardt bond order parameters, [@Steinhardt1983] and Bond Angle Analysis [@Ackland2006] are harmonic descriptors, while Common Neighbour Analysis [@Faken1994;@Honeycutt1987] is a graph based descriptor.
-Common Neighbour Analysis. [@Faken1994;@Honeycutt1987] Each of these different order parameters focus on the identification of a small range of structures, typically; Face Centered Cubic, Body Centered Cubic, and Hexagonal Close Packed.
+Each of these different order parameters focus on the identification of a small range of structures, typically; Face Centered Cubic, Body Centered Cubic, and Hexagonal Close Packed.